Skip to content

 A private loan is actual borrowing.
 You borrow money from a bank or private lender (like Sallie Mae or Earnest), and you pay back more than you borrowed because of interest.

-Private loans charge APR (annual percentage rate) that ranges from about 3% to 17%, depending on your credit.
+For the 2026-27 school year, private loans charge APR that ranges from about 4.99% to 17%, depending on your credit.
 You repay over 10 to 15 years — much longer than a semester.

 The loan sticks with you after graduation.
 You're making payments for over a decade, even if you're earning great money in your career.